I have a sexy disabled body and I’m not afraid to use it!

 But I will tell you this for nothing, the ‘body beautiful' has never been equated with a disabled body.

-Back in the days of yore, the lifespan of peeps, in general, was shorter, and even more so for those with illness and/or disability.
+Back in the days of yore, peeps' lifespan was generally shorter, and even more so for those with illness and/or disability.
 Therefore those with illness and/or disabilities were most definitely fewer and further between than able-bodied and disease-free folk.

-I believe it is incredibly positive that I and other people with disabilities are able to be more open and challenge the stigma that is attached to disability.
-However, the question still remains; will people with a disability ever be seen as just as attractive as an able-bodied person, or is society just not ready for our jelly?
+I believe it is incredibly positive that other disabled people and I can be more open and challenge the stigma attached to disability.
+However, the question still remains; will disabled people (or, in my case, a disabled woman) ever be seen as just as attractive and sexy as an able-bodied person, or is our society just not ready for our jelly?

-I’m disabled and sexy: self-love in the age of the selfie
+I’m a disabled woman and sexy: self-love in the age of the selfie

 Recently I was featured in the Metro, in an article talking about self-love and body confidence when you have a disability.